 The FLAME project announces its 2nd Open Call!
-The Open Call was officially announced 14 November 2018 at the Smart City Expo World Congress in Barcelona and opens on 5 December 2018.
-The application process will close at the beginning of March 2019.
+The Open Call was officially announced 14 November 2018 at the Smart City Expo World Congress in Barcelona and opened on 5 December 2018.
+The application process closed on 5 March 2019.

 This call solicits for 3rd party projects to create and explore edge experiences considering consumer’s desire for personalised, localised and interactive media content delivered through current and emerging human-computer interfaces used in outside spaces or between outside and inside spaces.